Big Garden Birdwatch 2023: when it is, how to take part, and species to look out for

 The Big Garden Birdwatch is great activity for children to take part in, and can be a good way to introduce them to garden wildlife, how to identify species, and to taking part in citizen science surveys.

 How to take part in the Big Garden Birdwatch

-This year’s event takes place on 29th, 30th and 31st January 2021.
+This year’s event takes place on 27th-29th January 2023.
 The public is asked to spend just one hour watching and recording the birds in their garden or local green space, then send their results to the RSPB.